smartlook/smartlook.github.io/_docs/sdk/ios.md

 Please report all issues to [Smartlook iOS SDK issues](https://github.com/smartlook/smartlook-ios-sdk/issues) at GitHub.

+You can also contact our developers directly on our [Discord server](https://discord.gg/SbEt98m).

 ## Installation

 Install via CocoaPods or download Smartlook iOS SDK.